 BOOKS WE'RE READING: Dinosaurs!

-Thanks to modern technological advancements, there's never been a better time to nurture our inner palaeontologists, and foster an enduring love for prehistoric life.
+Thanks to modern technological advancements, there's never been a better time to nurture our inner palaeontologists.
 In recent decades, new species have been discovered, not to mention the groundbreaking discovery that Dinosaurs were not reptiles, yet part of the bird family (did you know chickens are descended from dinosaurs?!).
 Yes, there is much to learn and plenty of resources to enjoy.
-Even though we've not yet hit peak dino-obsession in our home (I believe that's around four years of age, according to parents everywhere/the Internet), I find myself happily learning alongside my son, watching his fascination grow.
-I hope you enjoy my selection of books this month, and find some new titles to enjoy together.
+And with interest in dinosaurs peaking during the early years, there's no better time to immerse yourself in the prehistoric world.
+I hope you enjoy my selection of books this month, and find some new titles to enjoy with your children.

 'Dinosaur Roar', Paul & Henrietta Stickland

 This was the first book I purchased on Dinosaurs; a colourful, rhyming tale that has proved rather fun for us to read together.
 While light on facts (such as names of dinosaurs, size, time lived on earth etc.), it uses opposites to great effect.
-Not only is this great for younger children, I believe it will prove very appropriate for when my son begins reading.
+Not only is this great for younger children, but is also great for children starting to read.

 'The World of Dinosaur Roar', Jeanne Willis